What is angioplasty?

 Why is angioplasty performed?

-Angioplasty is performed when a narrowed artery puts the health of tissues at risk due to the lack of oxygen.
+Angioplasty is performed when a narrowed artery puts the health of tissues at risk due to the lack of blood supply delivering oxygen.
+It is sometimes called stent implantation.

 It is most commonly used on the arteries that supply blood to heart muscle, to relieve the symptoms of angina or restore blood flow after a heart attack.